sagemath/trac_to_gh/Issue 9494.md

 # Issue 9494: Add a doctest to benchmark.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9494

 Original creator: demosd235